X-Men: Evolution: Production

 While no official statement has come down on why the show ended after season 4, the show's co-producer, Robert N. Skir, has stated that it most likely came down to WB wanting show changes as well as business strategy moves with Nickelodeon in 2003.

 Successors

-The show gave birth to a new series, Wolverine and the X-Men, which premiered on January 23, 2009 and lasted for only one season when it was cancelled on November 29, 2009.
-Although was not a continuation of X-Men: Evolution, the same creative team was behind the show: Craig Kyle, Chris Yost, Steven E. Gordon, Greg Johnson and Boyd Kirkland all returned to work on the series.
+The show gave birth to a new series, Wolverine and the X-Men, which premiered on January 23, 2009 to great reviews and ratings and lasted for only one season but was cancelled on November 29, 2009 after 26 episodes due to financial difficulties with animation production despite plans for a second season.
+Although the series was not a continuation of X-Men: Evolution, the same creative team was behind the show: Craig Kyle, Chris Yost, Steven E. Gordon, Greg Johnson and Boyd Kirkland all returned to work on the series.

 In 2012, Jean Grey and Robert Kelly made guest appearances in the Iron Man: Armored Adventures episode "The X-Factor", with Venus Terzo and Dale Wilson reprising their roles from X-Men: Evolution.

 Reception

 According to IGN, the show aired "much to X-fans' initial protests and lamentations."
 RPGnet enjoyed Evolution's second season, hailing it as the show's "transition season."
 An improvement over the show's first season "in every way," X-Men: Evolution, according to RPGnet, "introduc[ed] many ... re-imagined characters from X-Men lore that will certainly entertain the X-Men fans," specifically Beast and Principal Kelley.
 RPGnet wrote, "Some episodes could easily be cut out of the show and they would not be missed," describing the dialogue as "atrocious at times" and some of the characters as "very one dimensional."
 Positively, Fred Choi of The Tech hailed X-Men: Evolution as "the best incarnation of X-Men yet," admitting that "There are a few changes which will send purists howling in the streets."
 Choi acknowledged that "The students generally have abilities more powerful than they ever had in the comics," specifically mentioning intangible Shadowcat and telekinetic Jean Grey.
 While praising the show's animation and music – "cleaner than the original series" – Choi described the transformation of Rogue "into a reclusive goth chick" as " completely baffling but surprisingly palatable."